MilesMickelson/mongoose-mongodb-blog/README.md

 Object data modeling project with Mongoose/MongoDB creates a blog and user model to query on the backend

-## Please feel free to review the code in this repository as there is no front end to feature.
+## Please feel free to review the code in this repository as there is no front end feature to visualize.

 * **Thank you**, ***-Miles Mickelson***